Drup/module-experiments/incr/remarks_leo.md

   I'd probably rename your "substitution" to something else.
 Maybe "enrichment"?
+  # You're right, I used your name and changed functors to use proper substitution.
+We will probably use explicit substitution here (ie., "let module X = (P :> S) in T").

 - The first case in the definition of the transparent ascription operation looks suspicious to me.
 The resolve operation removes module